 Anti-Cannabis Ordinance Debated

-Some residents simply questioned why the council was rushing to ban something that there is no legislation about and acting in what appeared to be a premature manner.
+Some residents questioned why the council was rushing to ban something.
+There is no legislation about and they seemed to be acting in what appeared to be a premature manner.
 They asked why the township feels they do not need the revenue or the revitalization in areas of town.

-There are numerous liquor stores and pharmacies in town, as a few advocates mentioned to the council, refuting the council’s statement that there is ‘nowhere in town for this type of establishment.’
+There are numerous liquor stores and pharmacies in town.
+A few cannabis advocates it mentioned to the council.
+They sought to refute the council’s statement that there is ‘nowhere in town for this type of establishment.’

-After hearing from the advocates and community members, the council voted unanimously to pass the anti-cannabis ordinance, but not without a few comments.
+After hearing from advocates and community members, the council voted unanimously to pass the anti-cannabis ordinance.

-Councilman Dominick DiRocco stated they had indeed heard from people in the community who stated they were doing the right thing.
-He also shared that he has heard concerns about prostitution and homelessness being on the rise since cannabis became legal in Colorado.
+Councilman Dominick DiRocco stated they had heard from community members who stated they were doing the right thing.
+He claimed he heard concerns about prostitution and homelessness rising since cannabis became legal in Colorado.
 Mayor Thomas Farrell stated he “had seen the good and the bad [of marijuana], with more bad than good.”